Whether it’s a day at the local splash pad, swimming lessons, or a family holiday at the beach, swim diapers get lots of use year

 I always think of my friend who suddenly asked, “Why is my lap warm?” while holding her little one as he was enjoying a snack after some fun at the splash park.

-A note about EBF poop: If your exclusively breast feeding (EBF), you’ll know that EBF poops can sometimes get runny.
+A note about EBF poop: If you’re exclusively breastfeeding (EBF), you’ll know that EBF poops can sometimes get runny.
 If your little’s poops are way more liquid than they are anything else, take that into consideration when heading out for some water play.
 A very watery poop may leak through swim diaper fabric, so be carefully watching for activity down there if you think this could happen.

 Cloth diaper covers are great at keeping messes in on dry land, but diaper covers have a waterproof coating on it to ensure that your floor, clothes, couch,